Jiff21/qa/README.md

 make qa_install
 ```

-Edit the file environment_variables.py in the root of this project to match your development setup if necessary.
+Edit the file qa/environment_variables.py to match your development setup(localhost, BASE_URL, Selenium Server, etc), if necessary.

 ##### Accounts File
 Add an a file ```qa/accounts.py``` and paste in the code below.
 Then edit in your credentials.